schoeberl/chisel-lab/vending/README.md

 A report is a stand-alone document that is written after all the work has been performed.
 However, it is good practice to take notes in electronic form during your work for a collection of facts.
 When writing the report, remember that the aim is to explain to an outsider and in the most efficient way possible what has been done, how it has been done, and the conclusions that can be drawn from the work.
 Be brief, and make sure the reader knows where you are heading.
 The report should present the material in a logical order, which is sometimes different from the order in which the tasks were performed.

-Finally a word about copyright: You are *not* allowed to silently copy figures or text from other documents!
+Finally, a word about copyright: You are *not* allowed to silently copy figures or text from other documents!
 In general the rules are as follows:

 You are allowed to reuse short passages of text provided that you clearly state this.
 In the running text you can do this by writing: